br34kp0int/ctf-writeups/crypto/README.md

 ## 'D' is for Dumb Mistakes (15 pts)
 Rsa algorithm question.
 Prime numbers and exponent were given and flag format was flag{d=VALUE}.
 Used a script to solve this challenge.

+## 'D' is for Decryption (15 pts)
+Using the d value from previous challenge, we can decrypt the ciphertext given to us.
+Used a script to solve this challenge.

 >flag{d=1457215}

 ## Ozymandias (50 pts)